nleanba/typst-marginalia/lib.typ

 /// This will update the marginalia config with the provided config options.
 ///
 /// The default values for the margins have been chosen such that they match the default typst margins for a4.
 It is strongly recommended to change at least one of either `inner` or `outer` to be wide enough to actually contain text.
+///
+/// The shown default values are for the first usage of this function.
+/// On later calls, unspecified options are kept from the previous configuration state:
+///   ```typc
+///   configure(clearance: 5pt)
+///   configure(book: true)
+///   ```
+///   is equivalent to
+///   ```typc configure(clearance: 5pt, book: true)```.
 #let configure(
   /// Inside/left margins.
   ///     - `far`: Distance between edge of page and margin (note) column.